-Join our Socotra Island Yemen December Tour as we will be taking advantage of chartering a flight direct from Abu Dhabi (UAE) to Hadibu, Socotra.
+Join our Socotra Yemen Island December tour as we will be taking the Yemenia Airways flight from Cairo, to Hadibu, Socotra via Aden in mainland Yemen.

 Suffering civil war, coups, revolutions and bombings in recent years, the Republic of Yemen is generally off the radar for tourists.
 Unless, that is, you know about the island of Socotra.
 Located between the Horn of Africa and the Arabian Peninsula where the Arabian Sea meets the Indian Ocean, Socotra is an ecological wonder.
 Alien landforms sit above beautiful beaches, and the archipelago is home to a diverse and often unique flora and fauna of which over 30% can only be found on the island.